Depositing of Currency

 - Third Series coins (10-cent, 20-cent, 50-cent and 1-dollar).

-*From 1 January 2023 to 31 December 2023, MAS will absorb the 1% increase in GST for standard rated fees (which will be reflected in the total fees before GST) to help cushion the impact of GST increase.
+*From 1 January 2023 to 31 December 2023, MAS will absorb the 1% increase in GST for standard rated fees to help cushion the impact of GST increase.
+The unit price inclusive of GST after the 1% GST absorption is S$3.75 per 1,000 pieces.

 Processing of Currency